cosmicjs/docs/docs/README.md

 # Documentation

-Welcome to Cosmic JS!
-Learn how to use the entire Cosmic JS toolkit and explore features.
+Welcome to Cosmic!
+Learn how to use the entire Cosmic toolkit and explore features.

 <div class="home-card-list">
   <HomeCard